 Many of the proponents of the ‘new philosophy’ in the seventeenth century advocated a shift from ‘words’ to ‘things’: from the great works of antiquity to the still greater book of the world, from deduction from first principles to induction from sensory experience, from abstract speculation to hands-on experimentation.
-This shift was assisted by new instruments which extended the power of the senses, and by new media which allowed observations to be depicted and communicated with unprecedented speed and precision.
+This shift was assisted by technology: by new instruments which extended the power of the senses, by new media which allowed observations to be depicted and communicated with unprecedented speed and precision, and by new modes of transportation which put Europeans for the first time in touch with every quarter of the globe.
 In keeping with this shift, historians of science have recently focused fresh attention on all manner of things not well captured by texts, including scientific instruments, material culture, artisanal practice, and the boundaries between ‘art’ and ‘science’.

 It is therefore somewhat ironic that undergraduate teaching in the history of science has remained overwhelmingly dominated by the study of texts.
 Texts – in script and print – were enormously important in the seventeenth century and must remain a central feature of any well-conceived instruction in the history of early modern science.
 Digital technology is making textual material – including images of early modern books and manuscripts – accessible like never before.
 Still more revolutionary, however, is IT’s potential to increase the accessibility for sustained study of engravings, drawings, paintings, instruments, specimens, and other objects, not only in high resolution but also in interactive, three-dimensional images.
 Animations and videos are also being successfully exploited to aid the conceptualization of complex topics in the history of science, to demonstrate the function of scientific instruments, and to illustrate the conduct of key experiments.